Going Public: Iceland's Journey to a Shorter Working Week

 Burnout Britain: overwork in an age of unemployment

-A new report on the impact of Covid-19 on overwork, mental health and burnout.
+A report on the impact of Covid-19 on overwork, mental health and burnout.
 The report found that since the start of the pandemic, mental health has deteriorated further.
 In contrast to common narratives, this is because many are people working longer hours as a result of crisis, not shorter.